info201b-wi2018/ch02-command-line/exercise-1/README.md

 # Create a file called "test-file.r" using the `touch` command

 # Open "test-file.r" (from the terminal) and edit it
+# note: you can use the generic opening commands, or the name of the
+# program you want to open it with

 # View the contents of the file in your terminal